SDK-SAKA/E-Commerce-Analytics-Dashboard/README.md

 - Administrators can update user roles through the database
 - Role-based navigation and feature access

+---

 ## 📱 Usage

 ### For CEOs
 1. Access the full dashboard with revenue metrics
 2. View detailed sales analytics and trends
+3. View and interact with the **sales prediction/forecast chart**
-3. Generate and export comprehensive reports
+4. Generate and export comprehensive reports
-4. Monitor all business KPIs
+5. Monitor all business KPIs
-5. Manage system settings
+6. Manage system settings

 ### For Staff
 1. View operational dashboard metrics
 2. Manage customer information
 3. Monitor and update inventory
 4. Track daily tasks and operations

+---

 ## 🚀 Deployment